 Mrs A. Castle.
 Parent Governor.
 Finance, Personnel and Premises Committee

 Alex went to university in Bristol studying languages and European Law, before starting a business backed by the Prince’s Youth Business Trust.
 After a short stint working for the public sector, she moved to London to work for a real estate company and spent 15 years in Facilities Management both directly and as a team leader.
 She also during this time became NEBOSH qualified (Health & Safety) and gained a Diploma in Management Studies.
 With commercial matters a particular interest, Alex was invited to make a career change within the same company 9 years ago and became their Head of Supply Chain Management.
 She gained an MSc in Strategic Procurement and now runs her own procurement consultancy business, with a mixed customer base across public and private sectors.

-As a parent of a son currently in Year 10 at Oakwood Park and a daughter in year 9 at Invicta, Alex applied for the role as Governor recently, having had a few years’ experience as a grammar school parent.
+As a parent of a son currently at Oakwood Park and a daughter at Invicta, Alex applied for the role as Governor recently, having had a few years’ experience as a grammar school parent.
 With her professional background covering procurement, team management and facilities, her experience has direct relevance to the Finance, Personnel and Premises Committee she sits on.